ExpeditionRPG/expedition/docs/style_guide.md

 To keep combat interesting, it's recommended to have at least one combat in the quest do something interesting with the `on round` event.
 You can read more about this in the [QDL Guide](qdl_guide.md#combat_card)

-And if you ever reward players with loot (for example, after solving a puzzle or for befriending a particular faction) you should make future fights even harder to compensate.
-For every 2 tiers of loot you reward players outside of combat, expect to increase the tier of the next fight by about 1 tier.
+You can also reward players with loot outside of combat (`> Draw one tier III loot`) for things like solving a puzzle, doing a good deed or exploring and uncovering a treasure chest.
+Loot makes players more powerful and allows you to make a future fight more difficult - about one tier harder for every two tiers of loot rewarded.

 ## Instructions